| Name | Description |

 To find unregistered components easier an automatic check happens, which compares the components defined

-version simply run the cfgr in preview-mode and check for new errors.
+in CustomJSCmps with the registered ones.
+So after updating the cjs-utils version simply run the cfgr in preview-mode and check for new errors.

 Go through them from top to bottom as some errors might appear only due to leading ones.
 After you registered